kubevirt/project-infra/external-plugins/phased/README.md

 - Hardcoded to `kubevirt/kubevirt` in the source, not just a configuration choice
 - Only triggers for PRs targeting `main` or `master` branches
+- Does not handle `opened` events, PRs created with `skip-review` already applied will not trigger phase 2 until a subsequent `synchronize` event

 ## Development